 “Going to the Khumbu Region in the Himalayas is no easy task.
 It is long…it is hard…and it is truly amazing.
 From day one I knew I was being looked after.
 I got a full training program and all questions were answered.
 It is a feat of endurance and stamina, that requires preparation and commitment.
 At times, I questioned my own abilities, my endurance levels.
 However, doing this trip with Ian Taylor Trekking quickly absolved all of these fears, and I was at peace on my summit bid of Island Peak, knowing that I had Ian Taylor Trekking at my back the entire time.
 I can’t wait to work with them on my next challenging adventure.”an excellent introduction to Himalayan high altitude mountaineering, and can be used as a stepping stone to higher peaks”.
 Claire Greaves, Island Peak 2010

 “While climbing Mont Blanc in 2008 with Ian Taylor, I met some wonderful people who I still know as friends.
 Ian’s love of mountaineering is infectious and he encourages climbers to not just endure the trek, but enjoy it.
 He encourages a fun atmosphere.
 Mountaineering can be scary but it’s much easier to relax and enjoy yourself when you feel safe.
 This is achieved by Ian’s attention to the preparation and training of his climbers.
 He always has words of motivation in your tough moments too.
-And so my decision to go on another expedition to the most vast and breathtaking mountain range in the world, the Himilaya, with Ian in 2010 was an easy one.
+And so my decision to go on another expedition to the most vast and breathtaking mountain range in the world, the Himalaya, with Ian in 2010 was an easy one.
 Unforgettable.”
 Leona Gilchrist, Island Peak 2010

 View Island Peak in a larger map

 Leave home for Kathmandu, aiming to be there by Saturday at the latest.

 In Kathmandu, we will stay in the Thamel district, positioned well in the city center.
 You can arrive early and do a half day trip around Kathmandu to some cultural sights and get all remaining necessary items for the trip.